Jan-Pieter Oosterom, Charles A. S. Hall

 Traditionally, investment decisions were based on discounted cash flow (DCF) analysis.
 DCF standardizes the value of money spent or earned now (which is usually considered more desirable) vs. in the future.
 Such “discounting” assigns future dollars a lower value than those generated today, facilitating comparisons of projects with varying life- cycles.

-However, DCF analysis does not take into account the negative “externalities” of corporate activities on the environment and society.
+However, DCF analysis does not directly take into account the negative “externalities” of corporate activities on the environment and society.
 These include environmental degradation, exposure to climate risks, depletion of scarce resources, adverse impacts on local communities and other harms.
+DCF analysis also depends on a long-term forecasting of margins, regulations, and taxes that are inherently uncertain as the world is going through an energy transition.

 Investors have begun “voting with their portfolios” by incorporating criteria other than companies’ financial prospects into their investment choices.
 ESG considerations now guide close to a third of total investment flows (about $12 trillion) and are expected to become the primary investment criterion for as much as 50% of assets under management in the US by 2025 (per Deloitte).
 The outgoing CFO of BP, Brian Gilvary, said that he spent more than half of his time with investors talking about these issues (S&P Global Platts, 2020).

 At the same time, we are witnessing a global drive to move away from fossil fuels in order to combat climate change – which will require large energy-intensive investments (Heun and Brockway, 2019; Capellan Perez et al. 2019).
 How should these tradeoffs be evaluated?
-DCF analysis is inadequate given the enormity of the challenges we now confront.
+DCF analysis is inadequate given the enormity of the challenges we now confront as well as the anticipated major changes.

-In a recent study (Energy Policy, in revision), the authors compare two different investment projects in oil & gas.
+In a recent study (Energy Policy, Volume 168, September 2022), the authors compare two different investment projects in oil & gas.
 Surprisingly, the project with superior conventional economics yielded a far worse EROI.
-This paradox is driven by differences in natural gas prices, taxes and CO2 charges between the two projects.
+This paradox is driven by differences in natural gas prices, taxes, and CO2 charges between the two projects.
 The case illustrates that DCF analysis alone may not provide the best answer for an energy producer that seeks to balance financial goals with environmental stewardship.

 Cash-flow modeling based on current subsidies and environmental standards may produce misleading results for long-term planning, given the likelihood of a changing regulatory environment.
 By disregarding biophysical realities, DCF analysis is prone to underestimating risks that may arise in an uncertain economic and political future.

-A project that scores poorly in EROI terms indicates the activity is not in synch with society’s long-term needs.
-There’s greater risk of stranded assets created by higher taxes, rising natural gas prices and/or adverse regulatory changes.
+A project that scores poorly in EROI terms indicates the activity is not in sync with society’s long-term needs.
+There’s a greater risk of stranded assets created by higher taxes, rising natural gas prices, and/or adverse regulatory changes.

 In order to be useful, EROI analysis must be both comprehensive and practical.
 Reliance on proxies inevitably means some aspects of the situation are obscured or ignored.
 Even so, we believe it best to adopt a simplified framework that allows consideration of as many different cases as possible, in order to gain fundamental insights.
 That will be more useful than a precise estimation of EROI, which companies may find too onerous to implement.